EvanB-ucf/DatabaseProject/README.md

 ## How to run Back End Locally (EXPRESS)
 1. Open Linux Terminal or PowerShell at /api
-2. If running this for the first time, then Run 'npm install', and Run 'npm install mysql'
+2. If running this for the first time, then Run 'npm install', 'npm install mysql', 'npm install cors', and 'npm install body-parser'
 3. Run 'node server.js'

 ### NOTE**